 The novel Coronavirus Infection; 2019 (COVID-19); continues to impact local and global communities.
-Howard University has placed restrictions to visitors to our campus.
-In accordance with the precautions the University has put in place, the College of Medicine, Office of Student Affairs and Admissions will be offering 1st Friday’s via Zoom for the 2020-2021 Admissions Cycle, August 2020-April 2021.
+Howard University continues to place restrictions to visitors to our campus.
+In accordance with the precautions the University has put in place, the College of Medicine, Office of Student Affairs and Admissions will continue offering 1st Friday Open House’s via Zoom for the 2021-2022 Admissions Cycle, August 2021-March 2022.

 Your safety and well-being are of utmost importance to us.
 We are acutely aware of the threat from the virus and are taking measures to safeguard the campus, our student body, staff, and faculty.